bxcodec/bxcodec/README.md

 - 📝 &mdash; Blogger

 ### 👯 I’m looking to collaborate on
-- Any Golang projects that may contribute to OSS and society
+- Any impactful Golang projects to OSS and society
 - Founding a Startup?
 Let's talk, impress me, then I'll give my everything to help you!
 - Blogging and Writing